Jonathan Wild: Wild's public career as "Thief-Taker General"

 Wild replied with a manuscript of his own, An Answer to a Late Insolent Libel, and there explained that Hitchen was a homosexual who visited "molly houses" (homosexual brothels).
 Hitchen attempted to further combat Wild with a pamphlet entitled The Regulator, which was his characterization of Wild, but Hitchen's prior suspensions from duties and the shocking (at that time) charge of homosexuality virtually eliminated him as a threat to Wild.

 Wild held a virtual monopoly on crime in London, and legends arose surrounding his management of his "empire."
 One held that he kept records of all thieves in his employ, and when they had outlived their usefulness he would sell them to the gallows for the £40 reward.
 This supposed system inspired a fake or folk etymology of the phrase "double cross": it was alleged that, when a thief vexed Wild in some way, he put a cross by the thief's name; a second cross condemned the man to be sold to the Crown for hanging.
 (This story is contradicted by the fact that the noun "double cross" did not enter English usage until 1834.)

-Wild publicly presented an heroic face.
+Wild publicly presented a heroic face.
 In 1718 he called himself "Thief Taker General of Great Britain and Ireland".
 By his testimony, over sixty thieves were sent to the gallows.
 His "finding" of lost merchandise was private, but his efforts at finding thieves were public.
 Wild's office in the Old Bailey was a busy spot.
 Victims of crime would come by, even before announcing their losses, and discover that Wild's agents had "found" the missing items, and Wild would offer to help find the criminals for an extra fee.
 However, while fictional treatments made use of the device, it is not known whether or not Wild ever actually turned in one of his own gang for a private fee.

 In 1720, Wild's fame was such that the Privy Council consulted with him on methods of controlling crime.
 His recommendation was, unsurprisingly, that the rewards for evidence against thieves be raised.
 Indeed, the reward for capturing a thief went from £40 to £140 within the year, amounting to a significant pay increase for Wild.

 There is some evidence that Wild was favoured, or at least ignored, by the Whig politicians and opposed by the Tory politicians.
 In 1718, a Tory group had succeeded in having the laws against receiving stolen property tightened, primarily with Wild's activities in mind.

 Ironically, these laws had the opposite intended effect of strengthening Wild's hand, for it made it more difficult for thieves to fence their goods except through Wild.